-The Committee consists of all of the Directors of the Company, whose names and roles are set out on pages 25 and 26 of the Directors' Report.
-During the year under review, the Committee met four times.
+The Committee consists of all of the Directors of the Company, whose names and roles are set out on pages 23 and 24 of the Directors' Report.
+The Committee met twice during the year under review.
 The remuneration of each Director is discussed with the Chair of the Company and individual non-executive Directors are excluded from any discussion in relation to their own remuneration.
 As part of the process, the Committee considered:

-- how Director compensation should be positioned relative to the Company's peers; - the outcome of the annual review of the performance of the Board as a whole including the quality of contributions from individual Directors: - the greater time commitment required of Directors of a trust with a multi-manager structure; and - the increasingly regulated nature of the financial services
+- how Director compensation should be positioned relative to the Company's peers; - the outcome of the annual review of the performance of the Board as a whole including the quality of contributions from individual Directors; - the greater time commitment required of Directors of a trust with a multi-manager structure; and - the increasingly regulated nature of the financial services industry.

 Following a review of the time commitment required and the nature of the multi-manager structure used by the Company, the Committee recommended a small increase in the remuneration of the Directors.
-With effect from 1 February 2018, the basic remuneration for acting as a non-executive Director of the Company was increased by £250.
+With effect from 1 February 2019, the basic remuneration for acting as a non-executive Director of the Company was increased by £250 and the additional remuneration for acting as Chair of the Board, Chair of the Audit Committee and Senior Independent Director were each increased by £500.
+It was also agreed that Board members would not claim travel expenses for meetings held in England.